ni-lab/guanine/docs/source/tasks/dnase_propensity.rst

 Supervised models like DeepSEA, Enformer, Borzoi, etc, are prime examples of models built for ``dnase_prop`` -- their own training data includes the same DHS tracks that make up ``dnase_prop``.
 To restate, ``dnase_prop`` is *in-distribution* for supervised models trained on ENCODE DHS tracks, and a score below 100 should be understood as having underfit their training data.

-.. tip:: The most closely related task is `ccre_propensity`_, which builds on top of dnase_prop's measure of accessibility to assess sequence function.
+.. seealso:: The most closely related task is `ccre_propensity`_, which builds on top of dnase_prop's measure of accessibility to assess sequence function.

 build details